Theseus-Syllogism/nocohcr/README.md

 ### Mobile

-Blindvault installs as a PWA on any phone.
+nocovault installs as a PWA on any phone.
 The layout is designed for low-end devices on mobile data.

 | Dashboard | Inbox | Messages |
 |---|---|---|